 In this particular application, the PLC is tasked with monitoring certain variables on the gas compressor unit, and taking corrective action if needed to keep the machine productive and safe.
 The automatic control afforded by the PLC ensures safe and efficient start-ups, shut-downs, and handling of emergency events.
 The networking and data-logging capability of the PLC ensure that critical data on the compressor unit may be viewed by the appropriate personnel.
 For this particular compressor station, the data gets communicated from Washington state where the compressor is located all the way to Utah state where the main operations center is located.
 Human operators in Utah are able to monitor the compressor’s operating conditions and issue commands to the compressor over digital networks.

-A newer model of PLC manufactured by Allen-Bradley is the SLC 500 series (often verbally referred to as the “Slick 500”), which is also modular in design like the older PLC-5 system, although the racks and modules of the SLC 500 design are more compact.
+A somewhat newer, yet still legacy model of PLC manufactured by Allen-Bradley is the SLC 500 series, often verbally referred to as the “Slick 500”.
+This PLC is also modular in design like the older PLC-5 system, although the racks and modules of the SLC 500 design are more compact.
 The SLC 500 rack shown in the next photograph has 7 “slots” for processor and I/O cards to plug in to, numbered 0 through 6 (left to right):

 The first three slots of this particular SLC 500 rack (0, 1, and 2) are occupied by the processor card, an analog input card, and a discrete input card, respectively.
 The slots 3 and 4 are empty (revealing the backplane circuit board and connectors for accepting new cards).
 The slots 5 and 6 hold discrete output and analog output cards, respectively.